 Human Rights Activist | Journalist | Author

 Sally Armstrong has covered stories in zones of conflict all over the world.
-From Bosnia and Somalia to Congo and Afghanistan, her eyewitness reports have earned her the Amnesty International Media Award three times over, as well as acclaim all over the world.
+From Bosnia and Somalia to Congo and Afghanistan, her eyewitness reports have earned her the Amnesty International Media Award four times over, as well as acclaim all over the world.
 Armstrong shares her experiences reporting from the front lines and imparts her audiences with the lessons she’s learned from the battlefields surrounding the complexities of “human rights” versus “human wrongs.”

-Armstrong is a former member of the International Women’s Commission at the UN and a member of the Order of Canada.
-She is also the recipient of ten honorary doctorate degrees.
+Armstrong is a former member of the International Women’s Commission at the UN, and is the recipient of ten honorary doctorate degrees.